 2. Add something crunchy and mild: For this element I typically use a bell pepper or cucumber, depending on what I have on hand.

-3. Mix in something spicy: You can choose to use just about any chili pepper you like: jalapeño, serene, scotch bonnet or habanero.
+3. Mix in something spicy: You can choose to use just about any chili pepper you like: jalapeño, serrano, scotch bonnet or habanero.

 4. Add some onion: This can be red onion, shallot, scallions or even sweet onions.
 Just be sure to dice them up quite small.